epam/road-ios-framework/Documents/CodingConventions.md

 if (!error) return success;
 ```

-2. `else` and `if else` should appear in the same line as closing brace.
+2. `else` and `else if` should appear in the same line as closing brace.
 **For example:**
 ```objc
 if (user.isHappy) {